 2. Leverage Automation to Ease the Burden on Your Staff

 Suppose you found out that password issues take up 5% of an average workweek for operations.
-You can reclaim that valuable time for DevOps by installing a password management software solution such as Password Station.
+You can reclaim that valuable time for DevOps by installing a password management software solution such as Password Management.
 Instead of forcing your employees to ask the help desk for password help, they can self manage.
 Even better, your organization’s security enforcement will become more consistent.